 College Welfare host numerous campaigns that last over the course of the week during terms.
 Updates to the present campaign can be found on the dedicated campaigns page here.

-Within college you can book an appointment through Lynne Carrick, by emailing firstname.lastname@example.org, with Eva (Vice-Master/ Senior Tutor), Dickie (Vice-Master/ Senior Tutor) or Hannah (College Chaplain) to ask advice and talk through issues together.
-They would love to hear from you, and have a wealth of experience to draw from.
-They are also good mediators between yourself and your department if your issues are affecting your work.
+Within college you can book an appointment through Paula Furness, by emailing firstname.lastname@example.org, to ask advice and talk through issues together.
+We would love to hear from you, and have a wealth of experience to draw from.
+We are also good mediators between yourself and your department if your issues are affecting your work.

 College Mentors, the Porters and College Parents are other good points of contact for support.